TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/ConnectionPool/Index.rst

 Executing a table `JOIN` between two tables that point to different connections will throw an exception.
-This restriction may in practice create implicit "groups" of tables that need to point to one connection at once if an extension or the TYPO3 Core  joins those tables.
+This restriction may in practice create implicit "groups" of tables that need to point to one connection at once if an extension or the `TYPO3 Core`:pn:  joins those tables.

-This can turn out as a headache if multiple different extensions use for instance the Core category or collection API with their mm table joins between Core internal tables and their extension's counterparts.
+This can turn out as a headache if multiple different extensions use for instance the `Core`:pn: category or collection API with their mm table joins between `Core`:pn: internal tables and their extension's counterparts.

 That situation is not easy to deal with.
-At the time of this writing the Core development will eventually implement some non-join fallbacks for typical cases that would be good to decouple, though.
+At the time of this writing the `Core`:pn: development will eventually implement some non-join fallbacks for typical cases that would be good to decouple, though.

 .. tip::